 In terms of medication, non-steroidal anti-inflammatory drugs that include ibuprofen or aspirin can help reduce inflammation.
 Ice applied to the area over the Achilles tendon should help if done regularly for 15 minutes two or three times each day.

 Achilles tendinitis often takes up to 2 months to resolve.
 If conservative measures fail to resolve your symptoms, surgery is a possibility for removal of inflamed tissue, damaged tendon, or bone spurs.
 A more unusual treatment is extracorporeal shock wave therapy, using low dose sound waves.

 The key to prevention of Achilles tendinitis is maintenance of strength and flexibility of the muscles of your calf.

 If you have heel pain that increases with activity, you should contact us at 201-729-0001 for evaluation and treatment of possible Achilles tendinitis.
 We offer weekday and weekend appointments.
-You can find us at our conveniently located clinics in West Orange, Aberdeen, and Lyndhurst.
+You can find us in West Orange, Aberdeen, Clifton, and Lyndhurst.